plone/guillotina/docs/source/developer/ws.md

 # Web sockets

-`guillotina` has support for web sockets built into the api.
+`guillotina` has support for web sockets built into the api OOTB.

 ## Flow